rinasingh1/Excel_Vrinda_Store_Analysis_Report/README.md

 # Excel_Vrinda_Store_Analysis_Report
-## Objective :
+## Projective Objective :
 Vrinda store wants to create an annual sales report for 2022.
 So that, Vrinda can understand their customers and grow more sales in 2023.

-## Steps which have taken to complete the project:

-1) data cleaning & processing :
+## Dataset used

     ⦁ excel's Replace function is used - in gender column 'W' is replaced with 'Women' and 'M' is replaced with 'Men'

     ⦁ excel's IF Condition is used to keep the age in a bucket - column name is Age Group formula =IF(E2>60,"Senior",IF(E1>20,"Adult",IF(E2<=20,"Teenager")))

     ⦁ excel's TEXT function is used - in month column to extract month only the formula =TEXT(H2,"mmm")

-2) PIVOT TABLE and PIVOT CHARTS have been used for analysis and visualization.
+  PIVOT TABLE and PIVOT CHARTS have been used for analysis and visualization.

   Using these charts the followings questions are visualized:

    ⦁ Compare the sales and order using single chart- Combo Chart is used